 Do you grind up your venison shanks?
 Feed them to the dog?
 Wonder what could ever make them taste good?
-No more.
-Smoked venison shanks (and lots of other smoked deer parts) are a great thing to keep around.
+After you try my smoked venison shanks recipe it might become your new favorite way to cook this underused cut of game meat.

 Cure, Smoke, and Freeze for later